Working with Dates - DateTime

 public DateTime(long ticks);

 Why did they choose January 1, 1970?
-Well, the reason is that when they were developing unix, they needed a date to start counting from, and they selected that one.
-There's no secret or hidden purpose.
+Well, the reason is that when developing Unix they needed a date to start counting from, and selected this one.
+There is no mystery or hidden reason behind it.

-Finally, we can convert dates from a string in two ways.
+Finally, we can convert dates from a string, for which we have two options.

-Both options are completely valid, although they have slight internal differences; both will convert the text to a date.
+Both options are completely valid although they have slight internal differences, both will convert the text into a date.

-Unfortunately, the example above doesn't work correctly, except if we're on a US machine, where the date format is month/day; if instead we're on a machine configured for Europe, the correct format for a date is day/month. (*I do not know about South America.)
+Unfortunately, the example above will not work properly, only if we are in a machine from the United States, where the format for dates is month/day; if on the contrary, we are on a machine configured for Europe, the correct format for a date is day/month. *I don't know about South America.

 1.1 - Localization with cultureinfo

-To avoid this problem, we have the CultureInfo type found within System.Globalization that allows us to specify the date format based on country and language.
-The following code creates a CultureInfo for Spanish in Spain.
+To avoid this issue we have the CultureInfo type that is found within System.Globalization, which allows us to specify the format of a date, based on the country and language.
+The following code generates the CultureInfo type for Spanish (Spain).

 CultureInfo cultureInfoES = new CultureInfo("es-SP");